esper-io/console_docs/docs/provisioning-template/createtemplate.md

-If you create a quick template, you simply enter a unique template name, select the app or apps to install when you provision the device along with Kiosk mode, then preview and save the template.
+If you create a quick template, you simply enter a unique template name, select the application or applications to install when you provision the device along with Kiosk mode, then preview and save the template.
 Once you save the template you can go back and edit it at any time with the full template options.